 In addition, higher interest rates can make it harder to pay back loans, hurting a startup’s ability to stay financially stable.
 So, for startups to make smart financial decisions and the best funding options, they need to know about interest rate trends and how they might affect them to avoid any red flags.

-Master your cash flow and hiring to keep your startup thriving.
+Key Takeaway: Master your cash flow and hiring to keep your startup thriving.
 Pick the right bank accounts, have a solid plan for managing money, and hire key players early on.
 Always be ready for surprises in both finances and talent needs.
 And remember, a clear vision guides everything.

 Conclusion